Clinical Psychology Graduate Program Overview

 Syracuse is a very affordable city.
-We encourage you to use a cost of living comparison (such as the one at this site) to compare Syracuse to other cities.
+We encourage you to use a cost-of-living comparison (such as the one available at this site) to compare Syracuse to other cities.

 Official program requirements include at least 90 credit hours, including a 6-credit master's thesis and an 18-credit dissertation.
 Prior to beginning the dissertation, students must pass a doctoral qualifying exam.
 A full-time, one-year clinical internship is also required before the Ph.D. is awarded.

 Program of Study

 The doctoral program in Clinical Psychology at Syracuse University admits students to begin full-time study in the fall semester.
 Our curriculum has evolved in order to meet both responsibilities to the profession of Psychology as well as individual student needs.
 Doctoral students in Clinical Psychology typically follow a common core sequence in their first two years of study.
 The course content in the first two years is structured to ensure that all doctoral students receive comprehensive training in statistics and research design, theoretical underpinnings to Clinical Psychology as well as developing core foundational skills in evidence-based treatments.
 Students are also expected to complete their Master’s thesis in their second or third year of study.

 This core sequence is then followed by an opportunity for students to tailor their training and study to match personal interests.
 These subsequent years of doctoral study include elective courses, additional research and dissertation work, clinical practica and a one-year predoctoral internship.